San Diego State Girls Lacrosse Camp San Diego, California

 Women's lacrosse recently became the 19th collegiate sport at SDSU and Head Coach Kylee White and her team continue to climb the rankings within the Mountain Pacific Sports Federation.

-The 2013 San Diego State Lacrosse Camp is an advanced skills program designed for experienced players ages 13-18.
+This is an advanced skills program designed for experienced players ages 13-18.
 We focus on position play, team concepts and an overall intense level of competition.
 Campers also have the opportunity to compete in games against each other.
 Commuter Hours: Mon 6/30 2:00pm-9:00pm, Tues 7/1 and Wed 7/2 8:45am-9:00pm, Thurs 7/3 8:45am-12:00pm.
 Overnight camp is all inclusive.

 During all sessions, goalies are given training involving development of their individual technique as well as instruction in game like situations.
 In addition to focusing on individual instruction, each goalie will participate in shooting drills as well as drills designed to include the goalies as an integral part of a team defense.